Book: 2 Timothy

 John Stodd said the verdia marturami has legal connections and can mean to testify under oath in a court of law or to adjure or demand a witness to do so.

 And this phrase solemnly charged was also used in 1 Timothy 5:21, warning Timothy not to be biased or partial when disciplining church elders.
 Also in 1 Timothy 6:13 that despite persecution, he is to be faithful to confess Jesus Christ as his Lord and Savior.
 And also in 2 Timothy chapter 2:14, not to argue with false teachers.
 It’s kind of like a waste of time.
-Continue on with your ministry. fulfill the ministry.
+Continue on with your ministry.
+Fulfill the ministry.

 Well, what was the reason?
 What was the reason for this charge to Timothy?
 Well, what was the reason that Paul charged Timothy to follow these nine commandments?
 Well, the first reason that Jesus is watching.